Project-YXKJ/SilverStarSCS.Docs/source/function/trimmer.rst

     -Max  10
     -Min  0
     -Unit  stitches
-    -Description  When short thread cutter active,number of short length stitches before trim.
+    -Description  When short thread trimmer active,number of short length stitches before trim.

 .. option:: D03

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of thread cutter is activated.
+    -Description  Position when the magnet of thread trimmer is activated.

 .. option:: D04

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of thread cutter is deactivated.
+    -Description  Position when the magnet of thread trimmer is deactivated.

 .. option:: D17

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of movable knife(short thread cutter) is activated.
+    -Description  Position when the magnet of movable knife(short thread trimmer) is activated.

 .. option:: D18

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of movable knife(short thread cutter) is deactivated.
+    -Description  Position when the magnet of movable knife(short thread trimmer) is deactivated.

 .. option:: D19

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of the reverse(short thread cutter) is activated.
+    -Description  Position when the magnet of the reverse(short thread trimmer) is activated.

 .. option:: D20

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of the reverse(short thread cutter) is deactivated.
+    -Description  Position when the magnet of the reverse(short thread trimmer) is deactivated.

 .. option:: D21

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of zero stitch length(short thread cutter) is activated.
+    -Description  Position when the magnet of zero stitch length(short thread trimmer) is activated.

 .. option:: D22

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of zero stitch length(short thread cutter) is deactivated.
+    -Description  Position when the magnet of zero stitch length(short thread trimmer) is deactivated.

 .. option:: O38